 Cataracts are a common visual problem.
 Often developing very gradually, the natural crystalline lens becomes clouded, causing vision to become misty.
 It the most common cause of vision loss in the world.
 The word “cataract” comes from the Greek word “Cataracti” which means waterfall.
 The lens can take on this appearance when the condition is quite advanced.

 The clouding of the natural lens of the eye affects us all as we age.
 Some of us develop this condition earlier than others but with all of us now living longer, unfortunately, this has become one of life’s inevitabilities.
+The longer cataracts are left to develop, the more severely they can affect the clarity of your vision.
+If left untreated, cataracts can eventually result in blindness.

 The lens of each eye needs to be clear in order for your eyes to work properly, so cloudy lenses adversely affect your vision.
 In a normal eye, the clear lens allows light to reach the retina at the back of the eye, which then communicates with the brain via the optic nerve – this is how we see.
 However, with a cataract, less light can reach the retina, so your vision is affected.